Home The City of Surrey BC Surrey’s Glades Garden Park

 Where is Glades Garden?

-Located at 457 -172nd Street, Glades Garden is located in South Surrey close to the US Border.
+Glades Garden is at 457 -172nd Street in South Surrey, close to the US Border.
 The Peace Arch Crossing is less than a five-minute drive away.

 Also not far from the garden, Darts Hill Garden Park is just a five-minute car ride to the north.
 It too is open only on specific dates (but more often than Glades Garden).
-The resort town of White Rock, meanwhile, is just five or so kilometres west of both.
+The resort town of White Rock, meanwhile, is about 5 km west of both.

 Hours and Admission

-In 2024, Glades Garden is open to the public from 10:00 am to 4:00 pm between May 4th and June 30th.
-General admission costs $7.50 per person.
-Seniors 55 and over pay $5.50.
-Children under the age of 12 have free admission.
-All guests have to register for a 60-minute timeslot in advance online.
+Glades Garden is closed to the public during the winter months.
+In 2026 it’s open to the public from 10:00 am to 4:00 pm on weekends between May 2nd and June 28th.
+General admission costs $7.75 per person.
+Seniors age 55 and over pay $5.75 and youth ages 13 to 18 cost $4.
+Children under the age of 12 are free.

-During some special events, like on Mother’s Day, there is usually a fee to get in as well.
+During some special events, like on Mother’s Day, there is a small extra fee to get in.
 At other events, however, like during the annual Sounds of Summer Concert Series concert, admission is usually just by donation.

 Surrey's Glades Garden Park